ax-llm/ax/README.md

 Build a meeting notes app backed by a task management tool that figures out the decided tasks and creates and assigns the tasks correctly as cards in Trello, Asana or Jira.
 Or a food finding app that uses the weather and google places api to find a place to eat at.

-You can truely build your entire backend with LLMs using this capability.
+You can truly build your entire backend with LLMs using this capability.
 To me this feels like magic.

 ## Built-in Functions